Livefyre/auth-livefyre/docs/adding-authentication.md

 ## Authentication

-For Livefyre, authentication is coordinated by way of User Tokens.
-On page load, the user may already have authentication credentials without needing to log in again.
-In this case the integration code should call `.authenticate`.
+In most cases, once a user logs into your site, auth will authenticate them for all apps on the site.
+In some cases, such as during integration or testing, or if your site uses an unusual login flow, and the auth delegate is not invoked in such a way as to notify auth, use auth.authenticate and pass in a user token to authenticate users on the page.

+Livefyre relies on user tokens to coordinate authentication.
+If an authenticated user token exists, you may use this token to authenticate the user for the page, without requiring that they log in.

-Note: After a successful login `auth` will create a session for the user, and it will try to load a user's session upon page refresh and reload.
-This means that it is not necessary to manage a user's session independantly of `auth` unless there is a reason to do so.
+Note: After a successful login, `auth` will create a session for the user, and it will try to load a user's session upon page refresh and reload.
+This means that it is not necessary to manage a user's session independently of `auth` unless there is a reason to do so.

+For example:

 ```javascript
 auth.authenticate({